Rigorous data-driven computation of spectral properties of Koopman operators for dynamical systems: A useful criterion for m th order kernels

 \section{A useful criterion for \texorpdfstring{$m$}{m}th order kernels}

-The following lemma is used to prove \cref{polynomial_magic} and also to build $m$th order rational kernels of the form \eqref{rat_kern_unitary}.
+The following lemma is used to prove \cref{polynomial_magic} and build $m$th order rational kernels of the form \eqref{rat_kern_unitary}.
 It provides sufficient conditions for a family of integrable functions to be an $m$th order kernel.

 \begin{lemma} Let $\{K_{\epsilon}:\epsilon\in(0,1]\}$ be a family of integrable functions on the periodic interval $[-\pi,\pi]_{\mathrm{per}}$ that integrate to $1$.
 Suppose that there exists a constant $C$ such that for any integer $n$ with $0< n\leq m-1$,